-The Nomination Committee shall deliberate and report to the Board of Directors on the criteria for the appointment, policy for the dismissal, the appointment and dismissal of the President & Chief Executive Officer of the Company, as well as Directors, Audit & Supervisory Board Members and Executive Officers of the Company and its principal business subsidiaries.
-As to the dismissal policy, if the President & Chief Executive Officer of the Company or any of the Directors, Audit & Supervisory Board Members and Executive Officers of the Company and its principal business subsidiaries fail to meet the conditions for selection to their positions, the Nomination Committee shall deliberate on the dismissal of the relevant persons.
+The Nomination Committee shall deliberate and report to the Board of Directors regarding the appointment and dismissal of the President & Chief Executive Officer, Directors, Audit & Supervisory Board Members, and Executive Officers of the Company and the presidents of its principal business subsidiaries, as well as the criteria for appointment and the dismissal policies with respect to the President & Chief Executive Officer of the Company, and Directors, Audit & Supervisory Board Members and Executive Officers of the Company and its principal business subsidiaries.
+As the procedure for dismissal, if the President & Chief Executive Officer of the Company or any of the Directors, Audit & Supervisory Board Members and Executive Officers of the Company and its principal business subsidiaries fail to meet the conditions for selection to their positions, the Nomination Committee shall deliberate on the dismissal of the relevant persons.
 The Nomination Committee is responsible for deliberating a successor plan for the President & Chief Executive Officer of the Company and for appropriately supervising the implementation of the plan in order to develop successor candidates systematically.